Stamp out mailing errors: The ultimate guide to USPS address validation

 A comprehensive list of guidelines and tips for addressing is available on the USPS website.
 It is estimated that more than 25% of mail pieces have an error such as a missing apartment number or incorrect ZIP code.
 In some cases, the USPS is able to deliver mail with errors.
 But it costs the agency time and money — resources that are scarce.

-How To Verify Using USPS Address
+How To Verify Using a USPS Address

 The USPS publishes a suite of tools, including an Address Information System (AIS) viewer that provides the ability to retrieve, view, and print accurate and current ZIP code information for all 50 states.